Selection of Filters for Photonic Crystal Spectrometer Using Domain-Aware Evolutionary Algorithms: Employing New Distances to Navigate in the Domain of OFS

 \subsection{Comparison of the Defined Metrics}

-The neighborhoods are defined as a set of candidate solutions located close to each other.
-It is likely to obtain one of the neighbors when making a small mutation.
-We will use Hamming distance to describe the conventional mutation in $(\mu + \lambda)$ EA and $(\mu/2 + \lambda)$ EA.
-This metric is defined for any $\bm{x}, \bm{y} \in \mathbb{L}^M$ as:
+\utwo{Having defined several distance metrics to quantify differences between solutions, we now turn to comparing the local structure of the search space induced by each metric.
+We begin with the Hamming distance, which underlies the conventional mutation operator in the $(\mu + \lambda)$ EA and the $(\mu/2 + \lambda)$ EA.} This metric is defined for any $\bm{x}, \bm{y} \in \mathbb{L}^M$ as:

 Since it is not known which distance is better for OFS, it is relevant to make their comparison.
-In this section, we propose the first step towards a comprehensive understanding of their difference.
+In this section, we propose the first step towards a comprehensive understanding of difference between metrics.
 Specifically, we analyze how many solutions with statistically different values of $\Fest_K$ are located in neighborhoods for the three cases of inherent metric: 1) Hamming distance $\mathscr{H}$, 2) $\lap(d_1, \cdot, \cdot)$, 3) $\lap(d_2, \cdot, \cdot)$.
-We designed the experiment outlined in Algorithm \ref{alg:n} to perform this analysis.
+We designed the experiment outlined in Algorithm~\ref{alg:n} to perform this analysis.

 \SetKwProg{Cases}{Case}{ is}{}